Divine Child High School offers the following academic scholarships to incoming freshmen:

 Academic scholarships are renewable if a student maintains Honor Roll status, meaning the total value of the scholarships range from $4,000 to $6,000 over four years.
 Scholarship announcements are included with the student's acceptance letter.

 Three Schmenk Scholarships are offered each year to incoming freshmen.
 Students complete an essay question on why they value a Catholic education.
 Two recipients receive a $3,500 scholarship good for freshman year.
 One student who also demonstrates financial need receives a $3,500 scholarship each year, or $14,000 over four years.
-Students who are offered an acceptance to our Class of '25 in January can participate in this competition.
+Students who are offered an acceptance to our Class of '25 in late January can participate in this competition.